brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Data extraction and synthesis

-Data extraction by the first author was independently confirmed by the second.
+Data was extracted from 22 randomized trials (5 examining outcomes for large core stroke patients, 9 for small core stroke, 4 for late window stroke, and 4 for basilar stroke).
 A varying-slopes varying-intercepts multilevel logistic regression was fit to the extracted data.
+Posterior predictive distributions for model parameters were used to calculate the range of plausible absolute treatment effects in a future trial.

 ## Main outcomes and measures

-The main estimands were the predicted proportion of functionally independent patients at 90 days in the treatment and control arms of a new randomized trial of stroke thrombectomy.
-The relative and absolute difference in these proportions was assessed.
-Simulation-based methods were used to derive conditional probability statements about clinically useful number needed to treat thresholds in this hypothetical trial.
+The main estimand was the expected absolute difference in the probability of functional independence in the treatment versus control arm of a new hypothetical trial of mechanical thrombectomy, adjusted for stroke type.
+Simulation-based methods were used to calculate number needed to treat (NNT) thresholds in this hypothetical trial.

 ## Results

-A total of 22 studies were included, with 5 examining outcomes for large core stroke patients, 9 for small core stroke, 4 for late window stroke, and 4 for basilar stroke.
-The adjusted risk ratio (aRR) was highest for large core stroke (aRR 2.11, 95% PI 1.8-2.52), followed in order by basilar (aRR 1.85, 95% PI 1.6-2.18), late (aRR 1.74, 95% PI 1.52-2.04), and small (aRR 1.67, 95% PI 1.49-1.9).
-The adjusted risk difference (aRD) showed a reverse pattern, with small core stroke the highest (aRD 20.2%, 95% PI 15.6% -25.0%), followed by late (aRR 19.0%, 95% PI 14.1% -24.5%), basilar (aRR 16.9%, 95% PI 12.0%-22.3%), and large (aRD 9.31%, 95% PI 6.09%-13.8%).
+Conditional on data from 22 previous trials and the model used to analyze the data, the expected difference in the probability of functional independence between the treatment and control arms of a new hypothetical trial of mechanical thrombectomy is greatest for small strokes treated early (19.0%, 5.7 % - 33.2%), followed by small strokes treated late (17.9%, 5.0 - 32.5%), basilar strokes (15.9%, 4.2 - 30.7%), and large strokes (8.9%, 2.0 - 21.6%).

 ## Conclusions and relevance

-Thrombectomy is effective but individual outcomes are uncertain.
+The absolute treatment effect of thrombectomy in a future trial is predicted to be positive with at least 95% confidence across all stroke types, but the magnitude of this predicted effect is uncertain and varies substantially according to the type of stroke being treated.

 # Introduction

-There are numerous meta-analyses of stroke thrombectomy, but their results are difficult to interpret for many clinicians.
-Here, we employ a Bayesian framework to infer the range of plausible outcomes in a hypothetical future randomized control trial of modern stroke thrombectomy, given the observed outcomes in the 22 trials of modern stroke thrombectomy to date.
-We show how this framework can be used to answer key clinical questions in a rigorous yet easily interpretable way.
+There are numerous meta-analyses of stroke thrombectomy, but their results are difficult to interpret for many clinicians, which may preclude effective communication of risk and uncertainty with patients and family.
+Here, we employ a Bayesian framework to infer the range of plausible outcomes in a hypothetical future randomized control trial of modern stroke thrombectomy, given the observed outcomes in the 22 trials to date.
+We show how this framework can be used to capture the strength of evidence supporting this intervention, as well as the residual uncertainty regarding individual patient outcomes.

 # Methods

-This systematic review and meta-analysis was conducted according to the preferred reporting items for systematic reviews and meta-analysis (PRISMA) guidelines.
+This meta-analysis was conducted according to the preferred reporting items for systematic reviews and meta-analysis (PRISMA) guidelines.
 The initial analysis plan was preregistered on the open science framework.
 The regression model was written in the probabilistic programming language Stan and fit in R using cmdstanr.
 Posterior draws were processed using Posterior.
 Figures were produced in base R. Convergence and model diagnostics were assessed according to expert recommendations, and this information is fully reported in the appendix.
-Point estimates are presented using the median of the posterior distribution.
+Point estimates are presented using the median of the posterior predictive distribution.
 95% posterior intervals (PI), the Bayesian analogue to frequentist confidence intervals, are presented using the 2.5% and 97.5% quantiles of the posterior distribution.
 The full statistical model as well as computer code to reproduce all analyses and figures is available at github.

 # Results